ZolayvarE/mindful/README.md

 ###Mindful.set( *key*, *value* )
-sets the key value pair
+Stores the given key/value pair in Mindful's global storage
 ###Mindful.get( *key* )
-returns the value associated with the given key.
+Returns the value associated with the given key in storage.

 **Example**
 ```js